 Obtaining an approved H1B Petition for a Veterinarian can be challenging, and requires special knowledge about DVM degrees, Specialist Veterinarians, and about obtaining state licenses to practice veterinary medicine in one of the 50 states.

-“Just to let you know I picked up the H1B visa [at the U.S. Embassy in London] the other day; it’s all stamped in my passport at last!
+“Just to let you know I picked up my H1B visa stamp [at the U.S. Embassy in London] the other day; it’s all stamped in my passport at last!
 Thank you for all of your help – I could not have done this without you!”

 Dr. M (United Kingdom) 2017, Veterinarian working legally in New York

 When May I Apply for an H1B Visa?

-If the H1B visa must be “counted” under the “H1B cap” because it is being submitted by a “Cap Subject” employer, the USCIS will accept H1B visa petitions only the first week of April each year for foreign workers to be considered to start work (approximately) the following October using an H1B visa.
+If the H1B visa must be “counted” under the “H1B cap” because it is being submitted by a “Cap Subject” employer, the USCIS will accept H1B visa petitions only once a year (usually in March or April) for foreign workers to be considered to start work (approximately) the following October using an H1B visa.
 Even if the H1B is approved prior to October, the start date of the H1B visa cannot be earlier than October 1.

 If the H1B visa does not have to be “counted” under the“H1B cap” because (a) the employee was chosen in the lottery previously; or (b) the employer is not a for profit company; then in those cases the USCIS will accept H1B visa petitions from cap subject employers at any time.